 Ash, his girlfriend, and a couple of their buddies trek to a cabin in the woods for a break from the pressures of school, studying, and day-to-day life.
-Shortly after the friends arrive at their destination, they discover The Book of the Dead and tape recordings of incantations from the book.
-Against their better judgment, they listen to the spells and unleash an ages old evil that rises from the woods and attempts to take possession of each and every one of their souls.
+Shortly after, the friends arrive at their destination, they discover The Book of the Dead and tape recordings of incantations from the book.
+Against their better judgment, the friends listen to the spells and unleash an ages old evil that rises from the woods and attempts to take possession of each and every one of their souls.

 The stop motion style that is used in many of the scenes is antiquated technology but so much fun to revisit.
 The special makeup effects are very well done for a picture that reportedly cost under a million to shoot.
-The cast and crew make the most of every scene by giving it their all and that is evident any time I revisit The Evil Dead.
+The cast and crew make the most of every scene by giving it their all and that is evident any time I revisit the flick.
 When the production came up against budgetary limitations, the filmmakers got creative instead of giving up.
 For example: when the budget didn’t allow for artificial tears, Sam Raimi made one of his actresses stick her head in a bowl of onions to help her produce natural tears.

 Director(s): Sam Raimi

 Budget: $375,000 (estimated)

 Sub-Genre: Cinema of the Undead